Friday, April 7, 2017

 Their Burger King order was my new mantra for the next 5 minutes while I drove down the street to the restaurant.

-"Hi welcome to Burger King may I have your order."
+"Hi, welcome to Burger King.
+May I have your order?"

-The next day I had my boy’s with me.
+The next day, I had my boys with me.
 They just finished swimming practice.
 They are learning what competition swimming is like.
 I was grateful to provide that to them.

 "Let's eat!"
 I shouted.